-These high-mountain grown beans are certified as strictly hard bean along with being kosher and gluten free.
-This means they are all hand-picken in farms that stand at a minimum height of 4,500 feet.
+These high-mountain grown beans are certified as strictly hard beans along with being kosher and gluten-free.
+This means they are all hand-picked in farms that stand at a minimum height of 4,500 feet.

 The fragrance of dark chocolate that raises as this coffee brew is so intoxicating.
 It can push even the most hardened tea drinker out there to convert to caffeine.

 The beans are available in both wholes as well as pre-ground options.
 So if you don’t have a grinder at home, you don’t run the risk of missing out.

 For those who love to enjoy muted acidity with a lightly syrupy punch in every sip.
 Be it a day-started or a soothing late-night cup, Tarazzu gets you covered with all!